rich-at-thinkful/react-practice-interview/README.md

     - a `p` element containing text "Showing {incomplete or all} Todos"
     - a button with the label "Toggle filter"
  1. When the button is clicked, the list of Todos should change between ALL todos and ONLY INCOMPLETE Todos
+    - hint: remember, all visual changes in your App will require a state variable to exist and change